PITYRIASIS RUBRA PILARIS

 How can pityriasis rubra pilaris be treated?

-Steroid creams and ointments soothe but probably do not alter the duration of the rash.
+Steroid creams and ointmentscan improve the redness and scaling, but probably do not alter the duration of the rash.

-Emollients recommended by your doctor or specialist are a very important part of treatment to help dry skin and restore the barrier function of the skin.
-The emollient should be applied liberally.
+Emollients (moisturisers)recommended by the doctor or specialist are a very important part of treatment to help moisten dry skin and restore the barrier function of the skin.
+The emollient should be applied liberally and regularly.

 Where can I get more information about pityriasis rubra pilaris?